zainabmelh/guide-articles/articles/Certificates/use-hex-code-to-mix-colors/index.md

 ---
-title: "Use Hex Code to Mix Colors"
+title: Use Hex Code To Mix Colors
-parent: "certificates-guide"
 ---
 Orange is pure red, mixed with some green, and no blue.

     <style>